dmadaminov/chune-test/README.md

 where ^ = domain name

 - `master` is production code.
 No one will push to this branch.
-- `master-dev` is the latest dev branch and can be pushed/merged/pulled by anyone (you).
+- `dev-master` is the latest dev branch and can be pushed/merged/pulled by anyone (you).
-- `test` is the branch where a developer does a pull request and it automatically deploys to the test environment.
+- `test-master` is the branch where a developer does a pull request and it automatically deploys to the test environment.

 ### The Flow
 - Development has a separate branch and things can break there, no issues.
 Once you feel confident, create a pull request to the test branch.